AnonymousXempt/Website-Blocker/README.md

 3. Enter password when prompted (Password = "xempt" without the quotes)

-4. When GUI box appears enter website domain ('google.com' or 'www.google.com')
+4. When GUI box appears enter any website domain (e.g. 'google.com' or 'www.google.com')

 5. Computer will then be unable to access domain